CowDogMoo/warpgate/pkg/docker/README.md

 ## Functions

-### DockerLogin(string)
+### DockerClient.DockerLogin(string)

 ```go
 DockerLogin(string) error
 ```

-DockerLogin authenticates with a Docker registry using the provided username and token.
-It executes the 'docker login' command.
+DockerLogin authenticates with a Docker registry using the provided username, password, and server.
+It constructs an auth string for the registry.

 **Parameters:**

 username: The username for the Docker registry.
-token: The access token for the Docker registry.
+password: The password for the Docker registry.
+server: The server address of the Docker registry.

 **Returns:**

+string: The base64 encoded auth string.
 error: An error if any issue occurs during the login process.

 ---

-### DockerManifestCreate(string, []string)
+### DockerClient.DockerManifestCreate(string, []string)

 ```go
 DockerManifestCreate(string, []string) error